xinyuwei-david/david-share/Deep-Learning/Make-High-Quality-Dataset-From-WARC/readme.md

   - **Output**: Stores signatures in a specified folder.
   - **Tasks**: Configured to run with a specified number of tasks based on the local environment.

-- Stage 2: Finding Matches Between Signatures in Each Bucket:
+- Stage 2: Finding Matches Between Signatures in Each Bucket :

   - **Pipeline**: Processes the signatures to find matches within each bucket.
   - **Output**: Stores bucketed signatures in a specified folder.